 (b) the respondent in any application for review of the determination or deemed refusal.

+(4) For the purposes of reconsideration of a decision on an invitation made under the State Administrative Tribunal Act 2004 section 31, the decision-maker is the DAP that made the reviewable decision.

+[Regulation 18 amended in Gazette 17 Apr 2015 p.
+1383.]

 Part 3 — Delegation to DAPs

 19. Determination of certain development applications may be delegated to DAP

-(1) Any development application that —
+(1) A development application is an application of a class prescribed for the purposes of this regulation if —

-(a) is not an excluded development application; and

-(b) in the case of an application for development in the district of the City of Perth — is for the approval of development that has an estimated cost of $10 million or more and less than $15 million; and

-(c) in the case of an application for development in a district outside of the district of the City of Perth — is for the approval of development that has an estimated cost of $3 million or more and less than $7 million,
+(a) the application is for approval for development that has an estimated cost of $2 million or more; and

-is of a class prescribed for the purposes of this regulation.
+(b) the application is one of the following —

+(i) an application that is not an excluded development application;

+(ii) an application for approval for the construction of less than 10 grouped dwellings and any associated carport, patio, outbuilding and incidental development;

+(iii) an application for approval for the construction of less than 10 multiple dwellings and any associated carport, patio, outbuilding and incidental development.

 (2) A local government may, by written instrument, delegate to a DAP established for the district of the local government —